 The Health Check Dashboard can integrate with Nagios via the Granite JMX Mbeans.
 The below example illustrates how to add a check that shows used memory on the server running AEM.

-Setup and install Nagios on the monitoring server.
+Set up and install Nagios on the monitoring server.

 Next, install the Nagios Remote Plugin Executor (NRPE).

-For more info on how to install Nagios and NRPE on your system, please consult the Nagios Documentation.
+For more info on how to install Nagios and NRPE on your system, consult the Nagios Documentation.

 Below is an example of a host configuration file, in case you are using Nagios Core: